hainm/amber_rosetta_methods/loop_modeling/README.md

 of the Cartesian elements of the gradients is less than 0.01 kcal/mol.
 The heavy atoms of non-loop region were restrained with restraint force constant of 10.0 (kcal/mol-Å^2)

-All minimization and energy evaluations were performed with the development version of [AmberTools16]( http://ambermd.org/AmberTools16-get.html)
+All minimization and energy evaluations were performed with the sander and its Python interface `pysander` program in development version of [AmberTools16]( http://ambermd.org/AmberTools16-get.html)